Bint Abee Bakr

 Bonjourno!
 Aloha!
 Nín hǎo!
 Konichiwa!
 Hello everyone!

-Welcome to the Bint Abee Bakr class page, read and have a browse of all the wonderful and exciting things we have been working on this term.
+Welcome to the Bint Abee Bakr class page.
+Read about and browse all the wonderful and exciting things we have been working on this term.
 Enjoy!

-In literacy we have been learning to write non-chronological reports and traditional tales.
+In literacy we have been learning to write stories, instructions, poems and information texts!

 In case you want to know how to make your story as awesome as ours, here’s a list of things that could help you: